liquity/bold/README.md

 Ideally:

 - Most liquidations should occur at CR > 100%, to ensure profitability for SP depositors.
-- Branch shutdown should clear most branch debt (via liquidations, urgent redemptions and borrowers closing Troves) before the branch becomes undercollateralized, i.e. before the TCR drops below 100%
+- Branch shutdown should clear most branch debt (via liquidations, shutdown redemptions and borrowers closing Troves) before the branch becomes undercollateralized, i.e. before the TCR drops below 100%
 - Economic modelling should be performed based on your assumptions about collateral volatility to select these risk parameters.

 ## Redemption floor fee